ringcentral/engage-digital-api-docs/docs/sdks/app-sdk/methods.md

 ## SMCC.NICE.MAX

-The `SMCC.NICE.MAX` namespace contains method for integration of NICE.MAX in ED.
+The `SMCC.NICE.MAX` namespace contains methods for the integration of NICE.MAX in ED.

 ### SMCC.NICE.MAX.onPostMessage(callback)

-Registers a callback for messages received with *postMessage* and the issuer was *MAX* from an iframe.
-Use multiple times to register many callbacks.
+Registers a callback for messages received with *postMessage* and issuer *MAX* from an iframe.
+Use multiple times to register multiple callbacks.

 #### Parameters